Review: Istanbul: Memories and the City

 It has often been described as the ultimate book on Istanbul which really captures the soul of the city.
-I suppose I cannot argue on that, since the man has lived there for his entire life, even living in the same house where he once grew up 50 years ago.
-He vividly describes discolored facades of buildings, boats passing on the river and the fishermen on the Galata bridge.
+And Pamuk should know all about it, since he is living in the same house where he once grew up 50 years ago.
+He writes about peeling facades, creaking wooden houses, ferries cutting through the Bosporus and the fishermen patiently lining the Galata Bridge.
+Individually they’re ordinary scenes.
+Together they become something larger, a portrait of a city that carries centuries of triumph and defeat.

 Comments